plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

         IJivsDomElement | null;

     readonly errorMessageElement:
-        HTMLElement | null;
+        IJivsDomElement | null;

-    readonly errorMessageContentOwner:
+    readonly errorMessageRole:
+        ElementRole.error |
+        ElementRole.ariaError |
-        'presentation' | 'ariaService' | null;
+        null;
 }
 ```

+`errorMessageRole` identifies content ownership:

+* `ElementRole.error` means a field presentation owns the element’s content.
+* `ElementRole.ariaError` means the registered ARIA validation-state updater owns the element’s plain-text content.
+* `null` means no eligible error-message element was selected.

+The anchors determine which element is passed to each updater.
+Updaters do not receive the complete anchors object.

 The concrete implementation supplied by `jivs-simpledom` is `SimpleDomAriaService`.
-Its `findFieldElements()` method performs fresh queries below `root` using the field’s element identifier.
+Its `findElements()` method performs fresh queries below `root` using the field’s Element Identifier.

-For the error-message element, `SimpleDomAriaService.findFieldElements()` applies this precedence:
+For the error-message element, `SimpleDomAriaService.findElements()` applies this precedence:

 1. Select the field’s `data-jivs-role="error"` element when it declares `data-aria-errormessage="true"`.
-Return `"presentation"` as its content owner.
+Return `ElementRole.error`.
 2. Otherwise, select the field’s `data-jivs-role="aria-error"` element.
-Return `"ariaService"` as its content owner.
+Return `ElementRole.ariaError`.
-3. When neither exists, return `null` for both error-message properties.
+3. When neither exists, return `null` for the error-message element and role.

-Selection occurs during every `applyFieldState()` operation.
+Selection occurs during every `applyValidationState()` operation.
 The service does not retain the selected element between calls.

+The editor cannot serve as its own error-message element.
+The absence of an eligible error-message element does not prevent required or invalid state from being applied to the editor.

 #### Accessible Field Error Display